Torchwood: Writing

 In the first series, the main writer alongside Russell T Davies was Chris Chibnall, creator of the BBC light drama shows Born and Bred and future Doctor Who showrunner.
 Other writers include P.J.
-Hammond, Toby Whithouse, Doctor Who script editor Helen Raynor, Catherine Tregenna and Doctor Who cast member Noel Clarke.
-Of the first two series, Russell T Davies wrote only the première episode.
+Hammond, Toby Whithouse, Doctor Who script editor Helen Raynor, Catherine Tregenna, and Doctor Who cast member Noel Clarke.
+Of the first two series, Russell T Davies wrote only the premiere episode.
 Helen Raynor and Brian Minchin were the programme's script editors.

 Series one of Torchwood was filmed from May 2006 until November 2006.
 For the second series, lead writer Chris Chibnall wrote the opening episode and the three final episodes.
 Both Catherine Tregenna and Helen Raynor wrote two episodes for the second series.
 The other episodes were written by James Moran, Matt Jones, J. C. Wilsher, Joseph Lidster, P.J.
-Hammond and Phil Ford.
+Hammond, and Phil Ford.
 Russell T Davies was initially announced as writing two episodes, but due to commitments to Doctor Who, he no longer anticipated writing any Torchwood episodes.
 For series three, Davies returned and wrote the first and last episodes, co-wrote episode three with James Moran and plotted the overall story arc himself.
 John Fay wrote episodes two and four.

 For the fourth series, Miracle Day, Davies secured several popular American television writers, including Buffy the Vampire Slayer writer Jane Espenson; The X-Files, Star Trek: Enterprise and Supernatural writer John Shiban; and House writer Doris Egan.
 Additionally, both Davies and John Fay returned to write episodes.
 In continuing the series Davies chose to keep Torchwood more focused on the human condition than its science fiction backdrop.
 He drew inspiration from Buffy the Vampire Slayer, noting that "the best metaphors in Buffy came down to, 'What's it like to be in high school, as a kid?'"
 He felt the fourth series of Torchwood to be "about us and our decisions and our lives, and how we live with each other and how we die with each other".
 The depiction of human nature in the fourth series led to a sequence which many felt to be evocative of the Holocaust.
 Jane Espenson noted that as a series Torchwood "is willing to go to horrible places".
 She stated that in storylining Miracle Day, the writers "didn't want to flinch away from what mankind can do."